-I am currently a Visiting Fellow at Stanford University (2022-2024) and a tenure track Assistant Professor at Copenhagen Business School.
-My research interests include topics associated with strategizing in extreme contexts, and the strategy process.
+I am currently a Fellow at Stanford University (2022-2024) and Assistant Professor at Copenhagen Business School.
+My research interests include topics associated with strategizing in extreme contexts, and the strategy process more broadly.
 I conduct research in extreme contexts and challenges faced by people both working and living in challenging contexts, such as undocumented in the U.S., medical professionals during the pandemic and soldiers in war-zones like Afghanistan, Iraq, Yemen and South Sudan.
 My research has been published in Organization Science, Journal of Management Studies, Research in the Sociology of Organizations, Strategic Organization, and HBR, among others, and has been featured in The Stanford Daily, FAZ, the ASA blog and CBS Wire.

 In 2021, I won the Best Paper Award for OMT at the Annual Conference of the Academy of Management.
 In previous years, I won the Best Paper Award at the SMS Special Conference in Oslo (2019), was the runner-up for the Best Environmental and Social Practice Paper Award of the OMT Division (2019), and finalist of the Best Paper Proposal at the Annual SMS Conference (2020).